Neto Volpi

-Alvino Volpi Neto (born 1 August 1992), commonly known as Neto Volpi, is a Brazilian professional footballer who plays as a goalkeeper for Deportes Tolima of the Categoria Primera A.
+Alvino Volpi Neto (born 1 August 1992), commonly known as Neto Volpi, is a Brazilian professional footballer who plays as a goalkeeper for Deportes Tolima of the Categoría Primera A.

 Career

 Neto Volpi began his career playing for Figueirense's youth sides.
 In 2014, Santo André announced the signing of Volpi on loan.

 He returned to Santa Catarina, his home state, after joining Inter de Lages for the 2016 season.
 Neto Volpi eventually became the club's first-stringer goalkeeper in all three tournaments Inter de Lages played throughout the season – Campeonato Catarinense, Copa do Brasil and Campeonato Brasileiro Série D.

 Afterwards, he signed with América de Cali.
 Neto Volpi currently plays for Shimizu S-Pulse earning £3,000 per week.

 Personal life

 Neto Volpi is cousin of the also goalkeeper Tiago Volpi and brother of Fabian Volpi.